Asymptotics of $\ell_2$ Regularized Network Embeddings: Introduction

-In the setting of learning a unsupervised transductive representation of a single large network, a classical approach is to use the principal components of the graph Laplacian \parencite{belkin_laplacian_2003} for the network; however, this approach is computationally prohibitive for large datasets.
-In order to allow for scalability to large datasets, methods such as DeepWalk \parencite{perozzi_deepwalk_2014} and node2vec \parencite{grover_node2vec_2016} learn embeddings via optimizing a loss formed over stochastic subsamples of the graph.
-In particular, writing $\omega_u$ for an embedding of vertex $u$, these methods form a random walk $(u_i)_{i \leq k}$ over the graph and form a loss
+A classical approach to representation learning is to use the principal components of the Laplacian of the network \parencite{belkin_laplacian_2003}; however, this approach is computationally prohibitive for large datasets.
+In order to scale to large datasets, methods such as DeepWalk \parencite{perozzi_deepwalk_2014} and node2vec \parencite{grover_node2vec_2016} learn embeddings via optimizing a loss formed over stochastic subsamples of the graph.
+Letting $\mcG = (\mcV, \mcE)$ denote an undirected graph, and writing $\omega_u \in \mathbb{R}^d$ for the embedding of a vertex $u \in \mcV$ with embedding dimension $d$ such that $d \ll | \mcV |$, these methods learn embeddings by iterating over the following process: we take a random walk $(u_i)_{i \leq k}$ over the graph, form a loss